Yaesu FT-101 Repair

 Not yet!
 I am working on finding the correct plastic and a fab shop to run a batch.
 The FT-101 community has been in-need of these for the past 25 years.
 Stay tuned!
 I will offer this as a mail-order part and include it as a new service.

 No. Your RF power meter measure RMS power.
 This is 0.707 of the Peak Envelope Power (PEP).
 Your 90 watts RMS is actually 127 watts PEP.
 Well within the 130 watt advertised output for the FT-101.
 Additionally, without calibrated power meters, there is a ±5% advertised error.
 This leads to over-driven radios, shortened tube life, and poor transmitted signals.
 So do not exceed 90-100 watts on an RF meter with no more than 25 watts on AM.
 This is the absolute maximum working capacity of the power supply.
 The 6SJ6C Power Amplifier tubes can only dissipate 30 watts each!
+Let me put calibrated equiment on the problem and advise you.

 I am sorry, but no. There is just too much that could have gone wrong.
 Each board would have to be installed into a working radio- with a possible risk to the good radio!
 Please consider a donation (see below) so I can use the non-electrical parts for others that may need a one-of-a-kind part in their FT-101 restoration project.